 A Look at How Individual Adventure Activities Help the Healing Process

-Aspiro is unique because it offers a variety of high adventure activities, and a variety of locations to practice those activities.
-All the adventure activities are facilitated by experienced field guides.
-This section will give an overview of some of Aspiro’s adventure activities and their therapeutic relevance.
+ThreePeaks Ascent is unique because it offers a variety of high-adventure activities both on campus and at nearby locations.
+Please note that not all adventure therapy activities will be available to each student due to a variety of factors weather, season, etc. All the adventure activities are facilitated by experienced field guides.
+This section will give an overview of some potential ThreePeaks Ascent adventure activities your teen may be involved in:

-Backpacking/Hiking/Navigation – Backpacking is a fundamental outdoor activity at Aspiro.
+• Backpacking/Hiking/Navigation – Backpacking is a fundamental outdoor activity at ThreePeaks Ascent.
 It teaches grit and can be used as a platform to build a group culture.
-Aspiro students can improve their interpersonal and social skills as they experience what it is like to be a part of a group that works together to complete a common goal like reaching the top of a 10,000 ft peak.
+ThreePeaks Ascent students can improve their interpersonal and social skills as they experience what it is like to be a part of a group that works together to complete a common goal like reaching the top of a 10,000 ft peak.

-Challenge Course – Aspiro’s on-site challenge course is a low ropes course that strengthens group cohesion and teaches social-pragmatic skills.
+• Challenge Course – ThreePeaks Ascent’s on-site challenge course is a low ropes course that strengthens group cohesion and teaches social-pragmatic skills.
 Student groups work together through a series of challenging tasks.
 All tasks require effective communication, leadership, listening, and cooperation to overcome.
 Through failure, coaching, and perseverance, students learn what it takes to be a team player.

 A Look at How Adventure Therapy Helps Common Mental Health Struggles